Whom to marry

 I hate to admit, but I am a compulsive googler.
 I’m pretty sure some of you out there are closet googlers too.
 So, this one goes out to you, especially if you are in a relationship (or just even seeing someone on the arranged marriage market) and wondering if you should get married to the person you are currently seeing.
-You want to start by asking yourself these 5 basic questions –
+You want to start by asking yourself these five questions –

 Do you get along?